Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 5. Click OK when you finish.

 6. Click Save () when the scenario loads.
-A folder with the same name as your scenario is created for you in the location specified above.
+The STK application creates a folder with the same name as your scenario in the location specified above.

 7. Verify the scenario name and location.